What is CAPP?

 - are located within groups and determine the number of credits to be taken from a basket of options

-The presentation slides used in the recent training sessions can be viewed here.
+The briefing slides with further information on the CAPP process can be viewed here.

 Any queries can be directed to the AQPO email box Academic-Quality-and-Policy@rhul.ac.uk